 The most unsurprising thing about social media is that it lets organizations extend their reach to other professionals and potential leads in their respective industry through social media marketing.
-However, the most surprising thing about social media is that you can use it without ever actually connecting with another person – but why would anyone do that when there are excellent ways to engage employees through social media?
+However, the most surprising thing about social media is that you can use it without ever connecting with another person – but why would anyone do that when there are excellent ways to engage employees through social media?

 When you know how to leverage the social components of new technology in your organization, employees are happier and more productive.
 Not only are employees on social networks more likely to share their company culture, but they are also more likely to feel valued thanks to improved feedback.
 Considering that poor coaching and feedback are some of the biggest challenges that managers have, social technology is a very important mobile affordance.

 Teaching Crowds by Jon Dron and Terry Anderson (2014) identifies four major ways that communication happens on a social network:

 - One-to-one: A single person engaging with one other person.
-There are a number of instant messaging services like Slack and AIM that use this as a primary communication method.
+There is several instant messaging services like Slack and AIM that use this as a primary communication method.

 - One-to-many: A single person or entity broadcasting to many people.
-On popular sites like Twitter, Facebook, and LinkedIn, this is expressed by “status updates,” which usually means that one person makes a post with the intention of being seen by others.
+On popular sites like Twitter, Facebook, and LinkedIn, this is expressed by “status updates,” which usually means that one person makes a post intending to be seen by others.

 - Many-to-one: The actions or statements of many are aggregated and sent to one person (or company), usually at their request.
 This happens most often when large corporations reach out to customers by revealing a new product, or when an influencer asks for opinions.